Queen of the Skies: You Can Still Fly Boeing 747s on these Routes

 Lufthansa Boeing 747 8

 The Boeing 747 is becoming increasingly rare at airports around the world – at least in the passenger version.
 More and more airlines are retiring the queen of the skies.
-The corona pandemic in particular has radically accelerated this process in some cases.
+The coronavirus pandemic in particular has radically accelerated this process in some cases.

 Info